Waltertpan/ELK_Stack_Project/README.md

 - Run the install-elk.yml playbook
 - Check that the installation worked by navigating to http://ELK-SERVER_public_IP]:5601/app/kibana
 - The following screenshot will display if Kibana successfully launches
-- If there are issues accessing the kibana page above, check Network Security Group Inbound rules on Azure.
+- If there are issues accessing the Kibana page above, check Network Security Group Inbound rules on Azure.

 ![Kibana](Images/Kibana_Webpage.png)

 Installing Filebeat on the DVWA Container with Ansible
-- Make sure the kibana page above is accessible
+- Make sure the Kibana page above is accessible
 - Copy the filebeat-playbook.yml file to /etc/ansible
 - Copy the file filebeat-config.yml to /etc/ansible/files
 - Run the filebeat-playbook.yml playbook
 - Check on Kibana that logs are being received

 Installing Metricbeat on the DVWA Container with Ansible
-- Make sure the kibana page above is accessible
+- Make sure the Kibana page above is accessible
 - Copy the metricbeat-playbook.yml file to /etc/ansible
 - Copy the file metricbeat-config.yml to /etc/ansible/files
 - Run the metricbeat-playbook.yml playbook